Renitacoder/Smart-Guard-Credit-Card-Fraud-Detection-using-Machine-Learning/README.md

 2. Decision Tree (for comparison)

+3. Logistic Regression (for comparison)

 ## Output

-1.Accuracy score
+1. Accuracy score

-2.Precision, recall, and F1-score
+2. Precision, recall, and F1-score

-3.Fraud predicted as 1
+3. Fraud predicted as 1

-4.Genuine transaction predicted as 0
+4. Genuine transaction predicted as 0

+5. Confusion matrix and ROC curve visualizations